Cherreads

 "This is a little something we brought from the Capital," Xi Xi said, pulling out a small bundle filled with local specialties and a few new post-apocalyptic products.

-He pointed, stunned.
+He pointed toward the birds, stunned.
 "Those two…"

 Jing Shu chuckled and didn't answer.
 A few days of hunger usually did the trick.

 In truth, this wasn't even all of them.
-Jing Shu didn't dare show everything at once—she wanted to show off a little, but not too much.
+Jing Shu didn't dare show everything at once; she wanted to show off a little, but not too much.
 Still, she hadn't expected the visitors to be Tank and his sister.

 Xi Xi's eyes went wide.
 She took the goslings carefully, as if holding treasures.
 They were soft and warm, their tiny hearts beating strong under her fingers.
-They looked nothing like the frail, sickly goslings bred in the Capital—these were full of life.
+They looked nothing like the frail, sickly goslings bred in the Capital; these were full of life.

-Xi Xi swallowed hard.
-God, how long had it been since she'd had food that smelled this good?
 Tank looked conflicted.
 "We really are in a hurry, but maybe Xi Xi can eat a little.
-I'll skip it.
-I've got something to discuss with Sister Jing anyway."
+I will skip it.
+I have got something to discuss with Sister Jing anyway."

 Jing Shu nodded.
 "Alright then.
 Xi Xi, go eat.
 Tank can stay and talk with me.
 Grandma, pack them some food for the road later."